SakthiMahendran/PhantomServer/README.md

     Step 1 -> Install GoLang/Go in your local machine.
     Step 2 -> Clone the repository in your local machine.
     Step 4 -> run cmd "go get github.com/gorilla/websocket".
-    Step 5 -> run cmd "go build" at the directory where "LiveServer.go" is placed.
+    Step 5 -> run cmd "go build" at the directory where "PhantomServer.go" is placed.
 now an Executable Binary will be produced in your current working directory.

 ---